lbt/git-pkg/README.rst

   osc co Project:KDE:Mer_Extras oprofile

-so we can use --auto
+so we can use --pkg-dir

 Looking at the tarball that is released we see there are changes to the git tree (autogen.sh etc) so we'll use --pristine.